Comparing RPL Sets

 The RPL Set Comparison Tool compares two RPL sets and shows you the differences between the sets.
 This allows you to see where items are different, what the specific differences are, and allows you to easily access the RPL set dialogs so that you can change one or both sets.
 This tool support merging by allowing you to copy a property’s values from one set and replace the same value in another set.
 Further, it provides quick access to the RPL dialogs and the ability to copy and paste from the utility to the RPL editors.

-A more general tool for comparing model files is described in Model Comparison Tool in User Interface.
+Model Comparison Tool in User Interface.
 It also compares RPL sets that are embedded in the model file.

 Accessing the Comparison Tool